Blog

 • Do you want to rent out event space?
 You’ll need large open spaces that are sectioned off from the rest of the space.

-Of course, business models can always change.
-If you expect large-scale changes to your business model, perhaps you set up your space in a way that is modular and easy to change.
+Once you have your business model, you can work backwards from there.
+If you expect large-scale changes to your business model or what you offer (which is common), set up your space so it’s modular and easy to change.

 Step 2: Figure out what your needs are